Locating and working with assets

 - You can control the number of assets that appear in each table by selecting a value in the Rows per page dropdown list in the bottom, right frame of the table.
 Use the navigation options in that area to view more asset records.

 To view assets by sites to which they have been assigned, click the hyperlinked number of sites displayed at the top of the Assets page.
 The Security Console displays the Sites page.
 From this page you can create a new site.

 If a scan is in progress for any site, a column labeled Scan Status appears in the table.
 To view information about that scan, click the Scan in progress link.
 If no scans are in progress, a column labeled Last Scan appears in the table.
-Click the date link in the Last Scan column for any site to view information about the most recently completed scan for that site.
+Click the date link in the Last Scan column for any site to view information about the most recently completed discovery, vulnerability, or policy scans for that site.

 Click the link for any site in the Site Listing pane to view its assets.
 The Security Console displays a page for that site, including recent scan information, statistical charts and graphs.